KC7-Foundation/kc7_data/mcjwalker/README.md

 | where name == "Sherrell Dorsey"
 ```

->3. 🤔Each employee at Madam C.J.
+>3. 🤔 Each employee at Madam C.J.
 Walker Manufacturing Company is assigned an IP address.
-Which employee has the IP address: “192.168.2.191”?
+Which employee has the IP address: “10.10.0.1”?

 Here are some additional operators we like to use (**this might be useful later ;) ):